Doxuno

 LATE PAYMENT

 Any amount not paid by the due date shall attract interest at the rate of 2% per month (compounded monthly) on the outstanding balance from the due date until the date of actual payment.
-In addition, the Service Provider shall be entitled to suspend the provision of Services upon five (5) business days' written notice if any undisputed invoice remains unpaid for more than thirty (30) calendar days after the due date.
-This clause is governed by the Conventional Penalties Act 15 of 1962.
+This contractual rate is enforceable under the Conventional Penalties Act 15 of 1962, subject to judicial reduction if found to be grossly disproportionate.
+In addition, the Service Provider may suspend the Services on five (5) business days' written notice if any undisputed invoice remains unpaid for more than thirty (30) calendar days after the due date.

 5.